-Understanding wave disturbance inside harbour basins is one of the most important factors when selecting a construction site or determining optimum harbour layout in relation to acceptable wave disturbance, ship movements, mooring arrangements and handling downtime.
-Rely on MIKE 21 Boussinesq Waves (BW) for the most comprehensive wave studies.
-Reproduce the combined effects of all important wave phenomena including shoaling, refraction, diffraction, wave breaking, bottom friction, moving shoreline, partial reflection and transmission, non-linear wave-wave interaction, frequency spreading and directional spreading.
+Understanding the wave disturbance in a port is one of the most important factors in determining optimum harbour layout which considers acceptable wave disturbance, ship movements, mooring arrangements and handling downtime.
+Rely on the MIKE 21 Boussinesq Waves model for your most comprehensive wave studies as it reproduces the combined effects of all important wave phenomena.

 This affordable subscription package includes MIKE 21 Boussinesq Waves, MIKE 21 Mooring Analysis, MIKE 3 Wave FM and MIKE 21 Spectral Waves plus additional modelling tools for port and maritime applications.

 Regardless of how well you undertake your modelling work, clear communication of results is crucial to its value and recognition.
 Present time series plots (1D, 2D and 3D), data checking by graphical and tabular view, statistics, 2D/3D animations and time series analysis (using WSWAT) with specialised tools.
 Create plots and instantaneous 2D animations of wave disturbance coefficient and simulated surface elevations with the Plot Composer Tool.
 Create realistic 3D scenes, including buildings, ships or other solids, visualise waves in 3D, produce professional fly-through animations and more with MIKE Animator Plus.
 Bonus: MIKE Animator Plus is included in all software subscription packages.